High-Resolution Measurements with the CTAO Southern Array: The Case for Pulsar Wind Nebulae: Approach

 We then create alternative distributions from this baseline.
 To do this, we introduce the capping fraction parameter $\eta$ with which we can create capped spatial distributions of either the electron density or the magnetic field energy density from the respective \emph{fixed ratio} distribution as

-The corresponding other distribution (electrons for capped magnetic energy density and \emph{vice versa}) is then obtained via equation~\ref{eq:TeV_from_Xray}.
+The corresponding distribution (electrons for capped magnetic energy density and \emph{vice versa}) is then obtained via Equation~\ref{eq:TeV_from_Xray}.
 Note that this does not mean that the physical maximum values of the respective densities are capped at $\eta\times max(f_{\rm fixed})$, as the distributions are later renormalised to match the total measured gamma-ray source flux.

+This parametrization of the alternative hypotheses allows us to create a continuous family of models and to study the sensitivity to differentiate between them as a function of the parameter $\eta$ instead of cherry-picking specific alternative hypotheses.
+We therefore also choose no preferred value of $\eta$ in the following for either source.
+The specific values shown in Figures~\ref{fig:1813_model_multipanel} and~\ref{fig:msh_model_multipanel} as well as in Appendix~\ref{app:freepact_maps} are chosen for visualization purposes only.

 A capping of the electron density then means that the high intensity X-ray emission from close to the pulsar is attributed to a stronger and more peaked magnetic field in the region.
-In the opposite case, i.e. a capped magnetic energy density, the electron density is of course more centered close to the pulsar.
+In the opposite case, i.e. a capped magnetic energy density, the electron density is more peaked and concentrated near the pulsar.

 The X-ray morphology together with the morphology of the magnetic field and electron density for the \emph{fixed ratio} model, a model with capped electron density ($\eta=0.5$ for \msh, $\eta=0.25$ for \hessj) and a model with capped magnetic energy density (again $\eta=0.5$ for \msh, $\eta=0.25$ for \hessj) can be seen in Figure~\ref{fig:1813_model_multipanel} for \hessj\ and in Figure~\ref{fig:msh_model_multipanel} for \msh.